shirotori-0x80/nue-startpage/.github/README.md

 * NO BLOATED FRAMEWORK!

 ## Installation
-I reccomend signing nue-startpage as a web extension per deepjyoti30's instructions [for his startpage](https://github.com/deepjyoti30/startpage/wiki/Installation).
+I reccomend signing Nue Startpage as a web extension per deepjyoti30's instructions [for his startpage](https://github.com/deepjyoti30/startpage/wiki/Installation).

-## Advice
+## Configuration
-Install the used font and modify the html \<link\> in order to not need the internet for it to load nicely.
-Or, change the font to something you already have installed. ez
+Install the used font and modify the html \<link\> so you don't need the internet for it to load nicely.
+Or, change the font to something you already have installed.

+Regarding the configuration in script.js, all the needed/optional values are included and should be pretty self explanatory.

 ## Anything else?
-Feel free to contribute, and please give credit if you have to.
+Feel free to contribute, and if you share this or use some part of it in your own work, please give credit.